 On audio shows when I listen to horn speakers, AvantGardes certainly are consistently among the least colored-sounding implementations.
-For horn speakers, they do indeed have admirably low coloration and they sound refreshingly free from boxyness, in spite of their huge subwoofer.
+For horn speakers, they do indeed have admirably low coloration and they sound refreshingly free from boxiness, in spite of their huge subwoofer.

 There still is a certain peakiness in the midrange however that can really stand out when the music that is played triggers this particular frequency range.
 Maybe it is a phase shift between midrange horn and woofer, maybe it is coloration caused by the horn, I don’t know.
 But it is something that I always need to get used to again, every listening session.
-Usually this takes a few tracks to forget about.
-Making the best match with cables and amplifiers definitely plays a large role in excacerbating or ameliorating this, and with the right combination, the effect can be reduced significantly.
+Usually, this takes a few tracks to forget about.
+Making the best match with cables and amplifiers definitely plays a large role in exacerbating or ameliorating this, and with the right combination, the effect can be reduced significantly.
 Specifically, amplifiers with a warm, non-forward midrange will work very well.